Last article we examined these general concepts:

 5) Inverted Minors

-This convention reverses (or "inverts") the strength of minor-suit raises.
+This convention "inverts" the strength of minor-suit raises.
 In "Standard," a raise from 1 to 2 (or 1 to 2) shows 6-9 and a raise to 3-of-the-minor shows 10-12 (limit).
 If playing "Inverted," then the raise from 1 to 2 is 10 and the raise from 1 to 3 is weak (typically less than 7).
 There is a gap for hands of about 8-9 points (too strong for 3, but not strong enough for 2).
 When playing this convention, here are the discussion points:

 6) 2/1 Game Force (and 1NT-forcing)